rustsbi/rustsbi/README.md

 Users on commercial boards may visit implementation specific distribution links depending on the platforms they need, or consult vendors if they provide discrete RustSBI package support.

-## Minimum supported Rust version
+## Rust toolchain policy

-To compile RustSBI library, you need at least stable Rust version of `rustc 1.88.0`.
+All crates under `library/` support Rust 1.88 or later on their supported targets.
+Each crate inherits this minimum supported Rust version (MSRV) from the root [`Cargo.toml`](Cargo.toml).
+With both the MSRV and current stable Rust, CI tests the host-compatible libraries, checks every library on RV64IMAC with all features, and checks the RV32IMAC-compatible libraries on RV32IMAC.

-The RustSBI Prototyper and ArceBoot requires nightly Rust version of `rustc 1.97.0-nightly (4b0c9d76a 2026-05-10)`.
+Repository-wide development, including RustSBI Prototyper and ArceBoot, uses the date-pinned nightly toolchain in [`rust-toolchain.toml`](rust-toolchain.toml). `rustup` selects it automatically for commands run in this repository.

 ## Build this project